SmarterDoc-AI-Accelerate-2025/.github/profile/README.md

 - Deliverables: hosted demo, public repo, 3-minute video

 ## 👩‍💻 Team
-We’re a team of developers, data scientists, and designers passionate about building **AI-powered healthcare solutions**.
+We’re a team of developers and designers passionate about building **AI-powered healthcare solutions**.

+### Data Disclaimer

+This project uses publicly available information about medical professionals (e.g., names, specialties, and practice locations) strictly for demonstration and educational purposes during the AI-Accelerate Hackathon.
+All profile photos or biographical data are sourced from public physician directories and are not stored, redistributed, or used for any commercial purpose.
+Any data will be deleted after the hackathon ends.

 ---